Included in the course

 6

-IF conditions and programs making decisions
+IF conditions and programs that make decisions

 7

 Oh, no, errors!
-And dealing with them
+(And how to deal with them)

 8

-Recursion: when function calls itself
+Recursion: when a function calls itself

 Wrap your head around one very powerful and extremely important concept in programming — recursion. -